MarkusBauer/saarctf-servers/playbook.md

 ### Preparations (a few days before start)
 We will now prepare server images and setup VPN servers (to test against).

-1. Go to `basis/basic-setup.sh` in this repository and edit the first line.
-Set `CONFIG_SUBDIR` to the name of your new config repo subfolder (created in the very first step).
+1. Open `config.json` in this repository and edit the key `config_subdir` to the name of your new config repo subfolder (created in the very first step).
 2. Use [packer](https://www.packer.io/) to build all images except debian (Hetzner version only, Virtualbox is not required).
 Run these commands (basis build before other builds):
    ```
    export HCLOUD_TOKEN=<...>